Cotswold Canals Restoration - Phase 1B

 Saul Junction to A38 (Road)

 Walk Bridge: This low-level fixed road bridge is the first major obstruction when travelling east from Saul Junction.
 This would need to be replaced, preferably with a new fixed high-level bridge.

 Whitminster Bridge: Adjacent to Whitminster Lock this was once a farm access swing bridge, which is no longer operational.
 A Public Right of Way (EWH/21/3) crosses the canal here.
-This will likely be replaced with a lift bridge similar in design to Lodgemore Bridge in Stroud - due to be installed in Q4 2015.
+This will likely be replaced with a lift bridge similar in design to Lodgemore Bridge in Stroud.

 Stonepitts Bridge: This former farm access hump-backed bridge has long since been demolished and would need to be replaced.
 A Public Right of Way (EWH/21/3) crosses the canal here.
 This again is likely to be replaced with a Lodgemore-style lift bridge.